-The Rudin Management Company was first created in 1925 by Samuel Rudin and his siblings, and over time has grown to be one of the most powerful commercial real estate companies in NYC.
+The Rudin Management Company was first created in 1925 by Samuel Rudin and his siblings.
+Over time it has grown to be one of the most powerful commercial real estate companies in NYC.
 Rudin’s portfolio includes 55 Broad Street, 3 Times Square, 80 Pine Street, 110 Wall Street, 345 Park Avenue, 845 Third Avenue, 560 Lexington Avenue, and 1675 Broadway.
-According to the company’s official website, Rudin manages 33 NYC properties, including 17 residential buildings totaling 4.7 million square feet and 16 commercial office buildings totaling 10.5 million square feet.
+According to the company’s official website, Rudin manages 33 NYC properties.
+Their portfolio includes 17 residential buildings totaling 4.7 million square feet.
+Rudin Management also owns and operates 16 commercial office buildings totaling 10.5 million square feet.

 8. Silverstein Properties